 Having access to two campuses means double the options for activities and social time.
 You can pursue your passions on our home campus, or head straight over to the Upper School after class and take part there.

 Students have a big hand in all of our clubs and activities, so you’ll have the chance to develop a deep sense of agency and voice, and you can take on — if you choose — key leadership roles.

 Research shows that in a lot of high schools, students experience their greatest sense of autonomy, mastery, and purpose — all the qualities that correlate with deep learning — on the courts, fields, and the stage.
 At most schools, though, that learning is considered extra and something you do over there.

 Here, we consider this kind of deep learning essential and something you do everywhere.

-Or maybe you’re on the Speech and Debate Team and, after months of research, you join your team at a tournament and debate the U.S.’s foreign policy in the Middle East, an idea you first had in your Argumentative Writing Micro.
+Or maybe you’re on the Speech and Debate Team and, after months of research, you join your team at a tournament and debate the U.S.’s foreign policy in the Middle East, an idea you first had in your Communications Micro.

 Or perhaps you’re a field hockey captain, and you run the team meetings and set an example of sportsmanship, compassion, and perseverance — techniques you practiced while on your second Entrepreneurship challenge.

 When it comes time to choose evidence of your learning for Mastery Credits, you’ll pull examples from all of these experiences.
 After all, learning at the Mastery School is all about applying what you learn in class because you’re building skills you can actually use while working on challenges that matter.

 Credit chasing, though, is absolutely, positively not the point.
 Instead, we believe you learn wherever you are, and so wherever you are is an opportunity to grow.